 Quality Assurance has well-known benefits in software development, but it can be challenging to evaluate the performance of QA engineers and determine the return on investment when it comes to investing in automation tools.
 By using the techniques outlined in this article, you can gauge the efficiency and effectiveness of QA engineers and calculate some solid numbers to justify the ROI of a given QA automation tool.

-Try Mailosaur for free for 30 days to see how it can help improve your email testing automation.
+Try Mailosaur for free now to see how it can help improve your email testing automation.